 The life steal, armour and damage you get from this item will make jungling SO much easier.
 It still has the razors UNIQUE Passive so you can kill the creeps with ease.

-Once you have completed your wriggles upgrade your Boots of Speed into your Mercury's Treads.
+Once you have completed your wriggles upgrade your Boots into your Mercury's Treads.
 This compensates for the vulnerability you have for CC so picking these up nice and early will benefit you in the long run.

 Now you have completed your Wriggles lantern and Mercury's Treads, the build is the same as the laning items.
 So start building your Phage and save up for the Frozen Mallet moving onto your Atma's Impaler afterwards.
-Then get the B.F.Sword and purchase your The Bloodthirster and then go for sheen and eventually Trinity Force, finishing off with your choice of Randuin's Omen, Force of Nature or Youmuu's Ghostblade.
+Then get the B.F.Sword and purchase your Bloodthirster and then go for sheen and eventually Trinity Force, finishing off with your choice of Randuin's Omen, Force of Nature or Youmuu's Ghostblade.

 I rank up first because when laning this is the best skill to harass with and initiate your devastating combo with.
 When you can't put ranks into this I subsequently rank up safe guard / iron will because this will give you a nice shield to block harassment on yourself if you have fast reactions, and you can activate iron will to give you life steal, spell vamp and life steal temporarily so it is nice to attack with.
 I rank up last because I believe that Lee Sin's other abilities have more priority as they help a lot more and are used for more important reasons. (initiating fights and gaining a damage shield) I considered ranking up tempest / cripple instead of safeguard / ironwill but I think Lee Sin's damage is huge as it is with this build and therefore I only use his E ability for the slow and to reveal stealth champions such as Evelynn Shaco Akali Twitch Vayne Teemo and Wukong.
 I much prefer the shield and the armour / life steal from iron will.